 Most tailors will follow these guidelines.
-The reason for them is simple: cuffs and pleats are from different wardrobe schools.
-Flat-fronted pants are continental European while cuffs are generally an item favored by the Anglo, English-speaking world; namely the United States and the United Kingdom.
+The reason for them is simple: Cuffs and pleats are from different wardrobe schools.
+Flat-front pants are continental European while cuffs represent the Anglo, English-speaking world; namely the United States and the United Kingdom.
 Combining the two styles often causes incompatibility and a mismatched appearance.

-Though the rule says that cuffs shouldn’t be worn with flat-front pants, and traditional tailors will advise to remove the cuffs when choosing pants without pleats, that rule doesn’t apply to full suits.
-Since a suit changes the overall look of a man’s frame, and you want to add as much dressiness as possible when putting on semi-formal attire, cuffs can easily be combined with flat-front trousers so long as they are part of a suit ensemble.
+But that rule doesn’t apply to full suits.
+Since a suit changes the overall look of a man’s frame, and you want to add as much dressiness as possible when putting on formal attire, cuffs can easily be combined with flat-front trousers so long as they are part of a suit ensemble.

 The one key to helping make the European pant front fit with the Anglo cuff is to ensure the rest of the suit parts are completely traditional and fit extremely well.
 Since you’re mixing styles on the bottom, don’t try to add flourish up top lest you look a mess.